marekjm/clap/DESIGN.markdown

 #### Operand types

-> NOTICE: this may be removed from the design
+> NOTICE: this may be removed from design

 On the command line, all operands are strings.
 CLAP lets programmers define types into which these operands should be converted, same as for options.